manuelarte/gowasp/README.md

 ### Post Page

-In the post page, you can see the post, and also the comments for that post, along with a form to post your comment.
+In the post page, you can see the post, and also the comments for that post, along with a form to post your own comment.
 Let's try to add a comment by typing something like:

 ```
 very nice post!